Chip-Biscuit/102-Dalmatians-PC-Controller-Support/README.md

 Default controller buttons for Jump, Bark, Sniff and Roll, as well as default look left/right controller buttons, are a bit all over the place.
 It is recommended to change them in the game "control" menu after applying this fix to the game folder.
 Check Recommended controller buttons below.

+If for any reason the native xinput is not working then you can just use the custom layer and re map the xbox buttons in d3d9.ini.

 You can fully edit the controller mapping in the d3d9.ini instructions are all included inside of the ini.

 # Information